 John Frederick Stanton was born on 27 July 1875 at De Pere, Brown County, Wisconsin.
 His father was Ulick and his mother was Rose McNellis.
 He was raised in De Pere surrounded by his Irish-American kinsmen, the Boyles, Carrs, Dohertys, McHughs, and Pattons.
 These were all Donegal families and related to his mother's people, the McNellises.

 Not much is known about John's father, Ulick Stanton.
 Although he carried the nickname "Alex" or "Alexander," Ulick is really derived from Ulliam, the Gaelic for William (Coghlan 1979, 118).
-He was born on 17 June 1840 some where in Ireland.
+He was born on 17 June 1840 somewhere in Ireland according to his death record.
+He arrived in New York city in May 1865 according to his naturalization papers he filed in 1870 (Brown County, Declaration of Intention, 1870).
+On his naturalization papers, he declared that he was born in Ireland and that he was 40 years old (which would place his birth year in 1830).
 The name Stanton, or Staunton, is often found in County Mayo (MacLysaght 1980, 278).
 However, I have been unable to trace him back to an exact location in Ireland.
 According to my Aunt Angeline, she recalled hearing that Ulick had been raised in a Welsh orphanage before eventually immigrating to Scranton, Pennsylvania.
 I have not been able to verify or deny any of this story.
 His death certificate does indicate that his parents were Mike and Bridget Stanton.
-On various records he is referred to as a boiler maker and farmer.
+On various records, he is referred to as a boiler maker and farmer.
 Nothing else is known of his origins, and, unlike his wife, I have found no ties to other Irish-American families, other than his in-laws.
 Although, on the 1870 census, he was living with the family of Dennis Donlay in West De Pere, there is no clear indication of a relationship between Ulick and the Donlays.
 He appears to have been a loner.

 John's mother, Rose McNellies, was the daughter of Dennis McNellis and Catherine Carr.
 The McNellises and Carrs had emigrated from Ireland during the 1840's, undoubtedly due to the famine.
 There is strong circumstantial and surname evidence to indicate that they came from the area around the villages of Ardara, Glencolumbkille, Glenties, and Killybegs in County Donegal, Ireland.
 This is the homeland of most McNellises (MacLysaght 1980, 235).
 They settled in Cass Township, near Pottsville, Schuylkill County, Pennsylvania.
 It was at St. Vincent de Paul's Catholic church, in nearby Minersville, that Dennis McNellis married Catherine Carr on 4 December 1849.
 Rose McNellis was born in Pennsylvania around 1855 and moved to De Pere with her parents and siblings around 1870.
 There she meet and married Ulick Stanton.